AIM: Introduction to Medicine

 The 2023 session of AIM was a great success.
 Please check back on December 15 for details about next summer’s program and to submit an application.
 Sign up for an email reminder.

 For rising juniors and seniors, Academic Immersion: Introduction to Medicine is an intensive three-week premedical program.

 AIM’s premedical track will provide you with a broad introduction to the field of medicine, combining coursework in related sciences with experiential learning activities and explorations of the various career possibilities that exist within the field.

 In the mornings, you will attend seminars led by BU instructors that focus on three core topics: anatomy and physiology, infectious diseases, and contemporary issues in medicine.

-All activities are led by medical faculty on staff at BU’s School of Medicine or faculty and graduate students from BU’s Charles River Campus.
-The educational goals of the program are to: 1) deepen your understanding of the academic science behind medicine; 2) provide you with opportunities to engage with graduate medical students; and 3) introduce the range of professional possibilities that exist within the medical field.
+All activities are led by faculty and graduate students from BU’s Charles River Campus.
+The educational goals of the program are to: 1) deepen your understanding of the academic science behind medicine; 2) provide you with opportunities to engage in some of the experiential learning activities in which graduate medical students participate; and 3) introduce the range of professional possibilities that exist within the medical field.

-There are plenty of remote social activities to make sure everyone becomes familiar with BU and each other!
-You can participate in scheduled group activities and will be able to mix it up and join students in our other programs for a variety of scheduled remote events.
+There are plenty of social activities to make sure everyone becomes familiar with the BU campus, Boston – and each other!
+You can plan your own free time or participate in weekend group activities, or even mix it up and join students in our other programs for a variety of scheduled events.